Griffith University: GUMURRII Student Support Unit

 The GUMURRII Student Support Unit (SSU) is the heart of Griffith's Aboriginal and Torres Strait Islander community and is located on each of Griffith's five campuses.
 GUMURRII is a dedicated Student Support Unit for Aboriginal and Torres Strait Islander students.
-Aboriginal and Torres Strait Islander staff assist students from recruitment, to orientation providing undergraduate and postgraduate support through to graduation to afar.
+Aboriginal and Torres Strait Islander staff assist students from recruitment to orientation, providing undergraduate and postgraduate support through to graduation.

 Griffith College

 Located on Griffith University's Mount Gravatt and Gold Coast campuses, Griffith College, formerly the Queensland Institute of Business and Technology, offers undergraduate diplomas in a range of areas, which provide a pathway into many of Griffith's degree programs.

 Griffith English Language Institute

 Students from non-English-speaking backgrounds can study English at the Griffith English Language Institute (GELI).
-A wide range of English language courses are available to help students improve their English for work, travel, study or everyday purposes.
+A wide range of English language courses is available to help students improve their English for work, travel, study, or everyday purposes.